Office tricksters tell it like it is and contribute to creative growth.

 In organisational life, it is often consultants and executive coaches who play the role of the fool.
 As outsiders they have less to lose.
 But there are situations where a senior executive (like Andrew) is prepared to play the part.
 Some organisations may even have institutionalised positions that touch upon the role of the fool, such as internal consultants, or a kind of ombudsman (following the Scandinavian tradition).

 All in all, fools are honest and loyal protectors, who allow society to reflect on and laugh at its own complex power relations.
 They can act as our “conscience” by helping us question our perceptions of wisdom and truth and their relationship to everyday experience.
-Through humor and frank communication, the “fool” and the “king” or “queen” engage in a form of deep play that deals with fundamental issues of human nature, such as control, rivalry, passivity and action.
+Through humour and frank communication, the “fool” and the “king” or “queen” engage in a form of deep play that deals with fundamental issues of human nature, such as control, rivalry, passivity and action.

 As such, fools contribute to group cohesion and an atmosphere of trust by providing an opportunity to humorously and critically review our values and judgments as the powerful socio-cultural structures of power pull, push and shape our identity.